d2s/Documentation/docs/DIYNAS.md

 - [NAS4free](http://www.nas4free.org/) or
 - [FreeNAS](http://www.freenas.org/)

-NAS4Free on FreeBSD 11.x as well as FreeNAS11-RC1.
-I believe FreeNAS11 is due to be released in June 2017.
+Both NAS4Free and FreeNAS 11 is built on FreeBSD 11.x.
+FreeNAS11 was [released](https://forums.freenas.org/index.php?threads/freenas-11-0-released.55327/) in June 2017.

 [ZFS](https://en.wikipedia.org/wiki/ZFS) is an important part of my NAS.
 ZFS was developed by Sun Microsystems as part of OpenSolaris.
 [OpenZFS](http://open-zfs.org/wiki/Main_Page) is now the main developer of the open source ZFS used in FreeBSD and Linux (and other OS as well).